How to Form an LLC in Nevada

 Foreign and domestic businesses are both subject to the same $75/$125 filing fee

-What is the difference between an LLC or a DBA?
+What is the difference between an LLC and a DBA?

 What are the advantages of forming an LLC in Nevada